 Keep in mind that I’m not a native english speaker, and my knowledgecomes from websites, IRC chatting and reading untranslated fantasy novels (a lot of them).

-I just survived a very loud hailstorm.
-The thunder and rain go on but at least it doesn’t seem to be solid rocks falling anymore.
-As the dark night sky flashes I walk, soaked, through the lonely alley around the back of my block.
-I hear splashing footsteps behind me and I turn around, to see a young woman in a red dress, partially covered by a cape.
-Her long black hair is stuck on her face and drops of water are dripping from her cute cheeks.
-I know her, and seeing her in the rain like that can only mean bad news.
+I hear footsteps splashing behind me.
+I turn around to see a woman in a red dress, partially covered by a cape.
+Her long black hair is stuck on her face and drops of water are dripping from her smooth cheeks.
+I immediately recognize her, and seeing her in the rain like that can only mean bad news.
 “David?” she says.
 “It happened again.”

 I hate being right.

-They knew I had a daughter, I knew they knew, and yet I failed to get to her on time.
+They knew I had a daughter, I knew they knew, and yet I failed to reach her on time.
 My daughter is now a demon.
 A young one, though, slumbering through its first years.
 There’s no human way to fix her.
 Once it grows, once it wakes up, the world will fear her.
-My job is to find her, kill her, and bring her home… alive.
-I have done it before, but I can’t do miracles.
-I can’t fix her, and the only reason she remains alive is because the demon that’s taking over her is already stronger than death.
+My job is to find her and bring her home… alive.
+I have managed it before, but with each passing day, the demonling grows stronger.
+The only reason she is still living is because the demon that’s taking over her is already stronger than death.
 The question is not if she will survive — the demon will take care of it –, the question is if I will survive long enough to bring her back again.

 My official job title is Private Investigator.
 As far as the world is concerned, that’s all I do.
 My real title?
 Demon Hunter.
 This is my life.
-Complicated, right?
-Well you can’t possibly imagine.
+Complicated?
+You can’t possibly imagine.

-The demon I am searching for, though, is not of the later kind.
-The demon I’m searching for is a weak, pitiful creature.
-A broken remain of a once great race that ruled the underworld thousands of years ago.
-Back then, they were great, powerful.
+The demon I am searching for, though, is not one of these.
+I’m looking for a weak, pitiful creature.
+A broken remain of a once great race that proudly hunted in the night thousands of years ago.
 The moon was their source of power, the stars were their friends.
-No mortal knows how they looked like, and their descendants would rather forget who they failed to be.
+There is no mortal alive to remember how they looked like, and their descendants would rather forget who they failed to be.
 The legends that remain, are just stories.